 Inspiring Life Long Readers

-At Dosthill Primary School we are committed to inspire and ignite our learners so that they develop a love of reading.
+At Dosthill Primary Academy we promise to inspire and ignite our learners so that they develop a love of reading.
 Throughout all aspects of learning, reading is explored in exciting and meaningful ways.
-The reading diet that we promote is varied, motivating and incorporates:
+The reading diet that we promote is varied and motivating and incorporates:

-- shared reading during English lessons of a text encourages all learners to read out loud with appropriate fluency and expression as modelled simultaneously by the class teacher;
+- shared reading during English and Reading lessons of a text encourages all learners to read out loud with appropriate fluency and expression as modelled simultaneously by the class teacher;

-- comprehension skills teaching to promote learners understanding of the text read in both an oral and written form;
+- comprehension skills teaching also takes place in order to promote learners understanding of the text read in both an oral and written form;

 - incidental writing and linked writing to the text;

-- guided reading sessions where the teacher explicitly explores texts in depth with a group of learners and learners have the opportunity to read and respond to the text;
+- guided reading sessions where the teacher explicitly explores texts in depth with a group of learners who have the opportunity to read and respond to the text;

-- planned and incidental reading throughout the day such as: topic research, including i-Pads/internet and books, independent reading, paired reading, buddy reading and daily ERIC (Everyone Reads in Class);
+- planned and incidental reading throughout the day such as: independent reading, paired reading, buddy reading and daily ERIC (Everyone Reading in Class) along with cross curricular research using including i-Pads/internet and books;

 - using high quality texts to stimulate and promote children’s writing skills;